noaa-fisheries-integrated-toolbox/news/_posts/2021-07-22-AFS-abstracts.md

 - Calibration and comparison of traditional and new data sets
 - Issues that have triggered data being excluded from an assessment (and how that those challenges were overcome)
 - Effective ways to facilitate inclusion of new data sources

-- For questions, please contact the organizers: Kristan.Blackhart@noaa.gov, Melissa.Karp@noaa.gov, Abigail.Furnish@noaa.gov
+For questions, please contact the organizers: Kristan.Blackhart@noaa.gov, Melissa.Karp@noaa.gov, Abigail.Furnish@noaa.gov

-## 2: Observational Void: Missing Data in Monitoring Programs and its Impact on Fishery Stock Assessment and Management.
+## Observational Void: Missing Data in Monitoring Programs and its Impact on Fishery Stock Assessment and Management

 We welcome a range of papers that review common causes and types of missing data in your resource monitoring programs, as well as assessment-based approaches to dealing with missing data: